 The Mazatlan airport is located 20km south of Mazatlan on Highway 15.
 If you don't have a car, the only way to get to the airport is by taxi.
-The average price is around $35 USD.
+The average price is around $150 pesos, but some drivers may go as low as $100.
 The trip will take around 30 minutes.

 To get from the airport to Mazatlan, you have a few more options.
-Airport shuttle leave for $16 USD per person, but only after a flight has come in or if there are at least 5 people.
+Airport buses leave for $38 pesos a person, but only after a flight has come in or if there are at least 5 people.
 The bus will drop you off wherever you are staying.
 Tickets for the bus can be purchased inside the airport near the baggage claim area.
-Tickets for the taxis should also be purchased here to avoid paying more than you should. .
+Tickets for the taxis should also be purchased here to avoid paying more than you should.
+The 'official' taxi rate can be anywhere from $160 to $180 pesos, but is a set $160 if you purchase your ticket inside.
 Only yellow airport taxis are allowed to carry passengers from the airport; only the local green and red taxis may carry passengers to the airport.
 However, if you can convince a pulmonia driver to take you, it's possible to get a cheaper rate than the eco-taxis.

 Due to the relative unpopularity of Mazatlan, unless you are travelling with a package tour, flights to can be expensive.
 Consider buying separate tickets from your city of origin to Los Angeles or Phoenix, then continue on a separate fare to Mazatlan.
 For travel to these cities, fares from cities served by Southwest and other discount airlines are usually much lower than other fares into Mazatlan.
 Additionally, travelers coming from cities outside the US can often find lower airfares into Los Angeles than into Mexico City or any other Mexican city.
 See below for information on airlines with direct flights and then followed by separate fare airlines.